• Skip to primary navigation

 Skillet sweet potatoes in a white bowl with a metal serving spoon.

 Sweet potatoes are veggie staple in my house.
-Loaded with vitamins and easy to enjoy sweet or savory, sweet potatoes are an easy go-to meal starter.
-Plus they are easy to find in most places year round and can be stored in a cool dark place for weeks or often months.
+Loaded with vitamins and easy to enjoy sweet or savory, sweet potatoes are an easy go-to meal starter (especially baked sweet potatoes).
+Plus they are found in most grocery stores year round and can be stored in a cool dark place for weeks or often months.

 How to select the perfect sweet potatoes